microbox/node-url-to-pdf-api/README.md

 Web page PDF rendering done right.
 Self-hosted service for rendering receipts, invoices, or any content.

-Microbox repackage url-to-pdf-api from the [latest source](https://github.com/alvarcarto/url-to-pdf-api) and make it into a solid and easy-to-use docker image.
+Microbox repackage alvarcarto's awesome url-to-pdf-api from the [latest source](https://github.com/alvarcarto/url-to-pdf-api) and make it into a solid and easy-to-use docker image.

 #### Launch URL-to-PDF service